 An "ownership change" could limit our ability to utilize tax attributes, including net operating losses, capital loss carryovers, excess foreign tax carry forwards, and credit carryforwards, to offset future taxable income.
 As of December 31, 2014, HERC Holdings, on a consolidated basis, had a U.S. federal net operating loss carryforward of approximately \$4.5 billion (expiring 2028).
 Following the Spin-Off, the net operating loss carryforward will be split between HERC Holdings and New Hertz pursuant to the regulations promulgated under Section 1502 of the Code.
 Our ability to use such tax attributes to offset future taxable income and tax liability may be significantly limited if we experience an "ownership change" as defined in Section 382(g) of the Code.
 In general, an ownership change will occur when the percentage of HERC Holdings, Inc.'s ownership (by value) of one or more "5-percent shareholders" (as defined in the Code) has increased by more than 50 percentage points over the lowest percentage of stock owned by such shareholders at any time during the prior three years (calculated on a rolling basis).
-An entity that experiences an ownership change generally should be subject to an annual limitation on its pre-ownership change tax loss carryforward equal to the equity value of the corporation immediately before the ownership change, multiplied by the long-term, tax-exempt rate posted monthly by the IRS (subject to certain adjustments).
+An entity that experiences an ownership change generally should be subject to an annual limitation on its preownership change tax loss carryforward equal to the equity value of the corporation immediately before the ownership change, multiplied by the long-term, tax-exempt rate posted monthly by the IRS (subject to certain adjustments).
 The annual limitation accumulates each year to the extent that there is any unused limitation from a prior year.
-The limitation on our ability to utilize tax losses and credit carryforwards arising from an ownership change, "it is possible that a significant portion of our tax loss carryforwards could expire before we would be able to use them to offset future taxable income.
-Many states adopt the federal section 382 rules and therefore have similar limitations with respect to state tax attributes.
+The limitation on our ability to utilize tax losses and credit carryforwards arising from an ownership change under Section 382 depends on the value of our equity at the time of any ownership change.
+If we were to experience an "ownership change," it is possible that a significant portion of our tax loss carryforwards could expire before we would be able to use them to offset future taxable income.
+Many states adopt the federal section 382 rules and therefore hav